 Elderly Care Business

-The Group has been conducting detailed market research with respect to establishing new operating locations, and has been forging ahead with efforts to open new facilities that provide elderly care, child care, and other services.
+The Group has been conducting detailed market research with respect to establishing new business locations, and has been forging ahead with efforts to open new facilities which provide elderly care and child care services.
 In that regard, however, the Group's business results and financial condition could be adversely affected under a potential scenario where we find ourselves unable to secure property in favorable locations, or otherwise under a scenario where changes in the business environment and economic factors result in a situation where end results with respect to newly established facilities diverge substantially from outcomes envisioned in business plans.

-The Group is taking steps to further streamline operations in order to address cost increases particularly in the Medical Outsourcing Business, and is also pushing ahead with efforts to ensure that adequate pricing in place with new business.
+The Group is taking steps to further streamline operations in order to address cost increases particularly in the Medical Outsourcing Business, and is also pushing ahead with efforts to ensure that adequate pricing is in place.
 However, the Group could face a situation where downward pressure on earnings adversely affect its business results and financial condition if a scenario were to unfold where the aforementioned measures fail to sufficiently absorb cost increases as planned.

 i.
 Securing and training personnel

 The primary business of the Group is that of providing services performed by employees.
-As such, we must secure and train personnel who are suited to helping us maintain and expand our scale of operations.
+As such, we must secure and train personnel suited in maintaining and expanding our scale of operations.

 In the Medical Outsourcing Business, we need to secure and train highly professional medical support staff members who are capable of addressing the various needs of our medical institution clientele, in a manner that responds to changing workloads undertaken by the Group.

-In our business involving elderly and child care services we need to ensure a steady pace of employee recruitment while providing training to develop high-quality personnel, in an operating environment characterized by a chronic shortage of elderly caregivers and child care professionals.
-Our Elderly and Child Care Business must also adhere to ordinances of Japan's Ministry of Health, Labour and Welfare and regulations of respective municipalities in order to maintain designated service provider status.
+In Elderly Care Business and Children Business, we need to ensure a steady pace of employee recruitment while providing training to develop high-quality personnel, in an operating environment characterized by a chronic shortage of elderly caregivers and child care professionals.
+Furthermore, Elderly Care and Children Business must adhere to ordinances of Japan's Ministry of Health, Labour and Welfare and regulations of respective municipalities related to staffing and facility standards in order to maintain designated service provider status.
 In that regard, although the Company's facilities pay scrupulous attention to ensuring that they meet all such standards, we face the risk of a situation developing where we are no longer able to keep providing a currently offered service under certain scenarios such as where we find ourselves unable to recruit new employees in the wake of positions becoming vacant, or faced with the need to recruit additional employees due to changes in regulatory standards, or other such circumstances.

 At the Company, we actively promote mergers and acquisitions (subsidization or business transfer, etc.) opportunities premised on the notion that such business deals involving competitors in our industry and other entities could potentially complement and strengthen the Group's business operations.
 When engaging in this activity, we take steps to avoid risk as much as possible by performing exhaustive due diligence with respect to matters such as finances, tax, legal and business affairs of target companies and their operations, and otherwise sufficiently gathering, scrutinizing and considering information to the extent necessary to enable sound decisions, as well as evaluating the investment efficiency at the Investment Management Committee.